sedostheatre/sedos.co.uk/input/news/2020-05-15-the-lieutenant-of-inishmore-cast-and-date.md

 image: /assets/cat.jpg
 box-office-open: false
 ---
-We're pleased to announce our cast for our rehearsed reading of *The Lieutenant of Inishmore* and and save the show date, Sunday 31 May.
+We're pleased to announce our cast for our rehearsed reading of *The Lieutenant of Inishmore* and and save the show date, Sunday 31 May 2020.

 **PADRAIC:** Josh Mallalieu \
 **MAIREAD:** Amy Carmichae\